 The Policy also applies to the conduct of and protects all interns, contractors, volunteers, guests, visitors, and other third parties under circumstances within the University’s control.

-This Policy applies to Prohibited Conduct in connection with any UMBC office, or regional center education program or activity.
-Including Prohibited Conduct: (1) in any UMBC facility or on any UMBC property; (2) in connection with any UMBC sponsored, recognized, or approved program, visit, or activity, regardless of location; (3) that impedes equal access to any UMBC educational program or activity or adversely impacts the employment of a member of the UMBC community; or (4) that otherwise threatens the health or safety of a member of the UMBC community.
-Nothing in this policy is intended to supersede or conflict with any federal compliance obligation.
+This Policy applies to Prohibited Conduct in connection with any UMBC office or regional center education program or activity, including Prohibited Conduct: (1) in any UMBC facility or on any UMBC property; (2) in connection with any UMBC sponsored, recognized, or approved program, visit, or activity, regardless of location; (3) that impedes equal access to any UMBC educational program or activity or adversely impacts the employment of a member of the UMBC community; or (4) that otherwise threatens the health or safety of a member of the UMBC community.
+This Policy is not intended to supersede or conflict with any federal compliance obligation.

-Any member of the UMBC community, who suspects that a child is being harmed, or observe a child being harmed, should contact law enforcement by dialing 911 or 410-455-5555.
+Any member of the UMBC community who suspects or observes a child being harmed should contact law enforcement by dialing 911 or 410.455.5555.